Cooper Review: Publishing and circulation

 The Cooper Review is published weekly, with editions being circulated every Thursday.
 The paper's publication facilities were once located at 50 East Side Square, Cooper, Texas 75432, but is currently in search of a new location.
 The newspaper is currently owned by Ashley Colvin.
 When it was under the ownership of the Butler family, after purchasing the paper, they hired Roger Palmer its publisher, editor, and advertising director.
 However, Jim Butler replaced Palmer as the publisher and advertising director.
 Cindy Roller, a former writer for the Sulphur Springs News-Telegram and current news reporter for the Texas A&M University–Commerce radio station KETR, was hired to replace Palmer as the paper's editor.
-Articles published in the newspaper may be submitted by local citizens.
 It is currently published with page dimensions of 6 by 21 in, which is slightly shrunk down from the former dimensions of 6 by 21.5 in, which were used through 2011.
 In 2011, it had a weekly circulation of 1,429 editions, which had declined by 2013, when the circulation was only 1,228 editions weekly.
 Since 2011, the newspaper has been a member of the Texas Press Association, an organization which provides assistance to newspapers across the state.
-Individual editions of the newspaper once cost $0.50, while yearly memberships cost $25.00.
-Now, in 2024, the paper sells for $0.75, while yearly memberships costs $40 (in county) and $45 (out of county.)